zanminkian/powerful-jest/README.md

-# powerful-jest
+# @zanminkian/powerful-jest

-Make jest powerful.
+Developing!
+Do not use it.